Planning Your Trip

 Detroit’s hotels are a draw for many visitors right now, with many coming to Detroit to stay in a particular hotel.
-Shinola’s first branded hotel opened earlier this year in downtown Detroit; the hometown luxury-goods brand (watches, bicycles and leather goods) also has a flagship store less than two miles away.
+Shinola’s first branded hotel opened in 2019 in downtown Detroit; the hometown luxury-goods brand (watches, bicycles and leather goods) also has a flagship store less than two miles away.

 Several other boutique options have also debuted within the last two or three years that are so designer-oriented—and with on-trend eateries and lounges—you may find it hard to leave.

 The Siren Hotel, a ‘70s-style décor dream in downtown Detroit, is popular with locals who love the pink-infused Candy Bar lounge as well as all-day diner fare at Karl’s, an eight-seat restaurant (Albena) and morning coffee at Populace Coffee.
 The Apparatus Room at Detroit Foundation Hotel, in downtown Detroit since 2017, boasts high ceilings and lots of glam.